A life devoted to art

 Further literary festivals on Literatur.Review: Ekushey Book Fair (Dhaka, Bangladesh), Days of German-Language Literature (Klagenfurt, Austria), ilb (Berlin, Germany), Frankfurt Book Fair (Frankfurt, Germany), Harare International Literary Festival (Harare, Zimbabwe)

 So at various times, one or the other of the Monioudis/Grigorcea duo is in the public eye, away a lot on reading tours, while at home in Zurich the other parent keeps family life going.
 And as if all that wasn't enough work and creative energy, the two have also been running their own publishing house for ten years.
 "It all started with a blog," they explain.
 "In our Entre Nous format, we ask writer friends about the creation of their latest book.
 As soon as we started, we were inundated with review suggestions from publishers – most of which didn't convince us.
 On the other hand, we knew so many great authors whose books didn't seem to fit anywhere in the publishing program."
 For example Marc Djizmedijian, Sara Wegmann or Ariela Sarbacher.
 And: "There were so many forgotten books and authors to rediscover!"
-Such as the enchanting Fenitschka by early feminist Lou Andreas-Salomé, Hans Fallada's abysmal tale Die grosse Liebe (The Great Love) or the golden nugget Metropolis by Thea von Harbou, after reading which one wonders why Fritz Lang actually went down in the annals of film history (and the curricula of film and literature studies), while the author of this brilliant material was almost completely forgotten.
+Such as the enchanting Fenitschka by early feminist Lou Andreas-Salomé, Hans Fallada's profound tale Die grosse Liebe (The Great Love) or the golden nugget Metropolis by Thea von Harbou, after reading which one wonders why Fritz Lang actually went down in the annals of film history (and the curricula of film and literature studies), while the author of this brilliant material was almost completely forgotten.

 Incidentally, Monioudis has long wanted to publish fellow author Grigorcea's thoughts on freedom as an essay with Telegramme Verlag.
 If only there was time!
 Perhaps after the Munich Literature Festival...